Site Logo

 Rich is a tool for printing pretty text to a terminal - it’s an alternative to the monotone terminal output of most Python programs.

-One of Rich’s most useful features is pretty printing of color and emojis:
+Rich’s features pretty printing of color and emojis:

 import rich